Support for vulnerable children and young people

 Some children and young people rely upon the care and protection provided by schools and other agencies in relation to a range of specific circumstances.

-Local authorities (including through joint working between Chief Social Work Officers and Directors of Education) should ensure and prioritise continued care and support for these pupils during the period until schools reopen more fully.
+Local authorities (including through joint working between Chief Social Work Officers and Directors of Education) should ensure and prioritise continued care and support for these learners during the period until schools reopen more fully.
 In doing so, they should consider how best to apply the definitions below whilst balancing the overarching policy aims of reducing the number of children, young people and staff who need to attend school in person as far as possible.

 Vulnerable children and young people – definition

+The definition in place since the start of January 2021 continues to apply.
 Children and young people may be vulnerable because of factors related to their personal development, features of their family life, or because of wider influences that impact on them within their community.

 Those children who were considered to be vulnerable prior to the pandemic should have been known to services, and are likely to have had a child’s plan.
 The pandemic has brought others into this category, for example through loss of family income.